roshanconnor123/Gdutils_Tgbot/readme.md

 🌟 All I did is edit the code and used google translate to change chinese to English..so all Credits to the OP

-🌟 I had already Have a fork from [Iwestlins](https://github.com/iwestlin) original repo - But I added only installation and running part in own system
+🌟 I had already Have a fork from [Iwestlins](https://github.com/iwestlin) original repo - [Gd-utils running in own system](https://github.com/roshanconnor123/gd-utils)
+## Contributing

 🌟 This Part Includes Installation of Gdutils and running it using **Telegram Bot**
 ## General Instructions